bluepintail/bluepintail.github.io/_posts/2020-10-20-medalla-3-network-stress.md

 ![png](/assets/images/medalla-3-network-stress_files/medalla-3-network-stress_12_0.png)

 ## Attestation Accuracy
 A subtler measure of attestation performance may be descibred as *attestation accuracy*.
-In this case we are interested in whether each validator attested to the correct *beacon head root* at each slot (as in the case of mean inclusion distance, we are concerned only with attestations which were included in the canonical chain, so there is no difference from excluding unresponsive validators).
+In this case we are interested in whether each validator attested to the correct *head root* at each slot.

 By *correct* here, we mean that given an attestation for slot $S_a$, the head root chosen is:
 1. canonical;
 2. the most recent canonical block up to and including slot $S_a$.

-So for example if a validator votes for a block in slot $S_{a}-1$, having not received any block in slot $S_a$ (due to network latency or other problems), but a block for slot $S_a$ later *does* become part of the finalised chain, then the validator can be said to have attested incorrectly.
+So for example if a validator votes for a block in slot $S_a-1$, having not received any block in slot $S_a$ (due to network latency or other problems), but a block for slot $S_a$ later *does* become part of the finalised chain, then the validator can be said to have attested *incorrectly*.
 This is true even though the block to which they attested was itself canonical, and *was* at the chain head to the best of that validator's knowledge at time of attestation.
 Validators who attest incorrectly to the chain head receive no reward for that aspect of their attestation.

+As in the case of mean inclusion distance, we are concerned only with attestations which were included in the canonical chain, so there is no difference from excluding unresponsive validators.

-<details><summary><code>input 9</code></summary>
+<details><summary><code>input 8</code></summary>

 ```python
 # plot accuracy rate by epoch